FINNGEN/fganalysis-r/README.md

 ## Overview

-The `fganalysis-r` is an R package designed for common analyses performed in FinnGen.
+The `fganalysis` is an R package designed for common analyses performed in FinnGen.
 First functionality provides functions for data processing, summarization, and visualization of lab measurements and drug purchases.

 ## Installation